Fed up with condensation and damp? Here's how a dehumidifier could help

 How do different types of dehumidifier work?

-To ascertain which type of dehumidifier will be best for you, familiarise yourself with how each works:
+To decide which type of dehumidifier will be best for you, familiarise yourself with desiccant vs compressor models:

-- Compressor dehumidifiers: This is the model you should be looking at if your aim is to prevent damp and help clothes dry quicker.
-They are best for use in areas with temperatures above 15˚C.
+If your aim is to prevent damp and help clothes dry quicker, a compressor dehumidifier is the model for you.
+They work best in areas with temperatures above 15˚C.

 Will a dehumidifier stop window condensation?